iwanast/shopping/README.md

 Hyper Island - Data interaction

+If you want to check it out online, visit https://shopping-secondhand-bookshop.netlify.app/ and login with the e-mail admin@myshop.se and the password admin.

 📂 The Brief: Create an API with MongoDB and Express for a shopping store online where
                 - there is at least one way for customers to interact with their new API
                 - customers should be able to find available products